CausalRCA: Causal Inference based Precise Fine-grained Root Cause Localization for Microservice Applications: Related works

-In the table \ref{tab:cal-graph}, we can see that most research is coarse-grained, which localizes faulty service, while the exploration of fine-grained root cause localization is still in the preliminary stage.
-As for causal inference methods, we can see that causal structure learning methods like PC and LiNGAM are applied.
+In Table \ref{tab:cal-graph}, we can see that much research is focusing on coarse-grained root cause localization.
+However, fine-grained root cause localization was proposed early and has begun to attract the attention of more researchers in recent years.
+As for CI methods, we can see that causal structure learning methods like PC and LiNGAM are applied.
 At the same time, root cause inference methods, such as BFS and random walk, are popular.
-From these researches, it's clear that to improve localization accuracy, advanced CI methods to extract more useful information from data can be explored.
+Based on these works, we consider precise root cause localization is more helpful for microservice application recovery from performance anomalies.
+At the same time, the localization accuracy of existing works can be improved; for example, the success rate of accurately identifying the root cause may be under 20\% \cite{wang2018cloudranger, lin2018microscope}.
+Therefore, we are motivated to explore fine-grained root cause localization with advanced CI methods.